-Far too often, PMO groups are misplaced within organizations, and in turn, have reduced authority to fulfill their goals and achieve success.
-To avoid possible dysfunction, a company’s organizational chart is key and must be well-defined and recognized company-wide.
+Far too often, PMO groups are misplaced within organizations, and in turn have reduced authority to fulfill their goals and achieve success.
+To avoid possible dysfunction, a company’s organization chart is key and must be well-defined and recognized company wide.
 In the absence of this structure, the PMO is already starting at a disadvantage.

 Although the head of the PMO will rarely be at the top of an org chart and in the C Suite, the reporting structure will have a significant impact on its success.
 It even could make or break the PMO’s effectiveness.

-It is important to recognize when pressing issues arise, it is up to the PMO to escalate the concern and ensure the message is communicated effectively and is properly addressed.
-If an issue is only relayed to the “owner” or the party responsible for the issue, there is a greater likelihood that the topic at hand is unheeded — putting the PMO in a defensive posture.
+It is Important to recognize when pressing issues arise, it is up to the PMO to escalate the concern and ensure the message is communicated effectively and is properly addressed.
+If an issue is only relayed to the “owner” or the party responsible for the issue, there is a greater likelihood that the topic at hand is whitewashed — putting the PMO in a defensive posture.